jenkinsci/docker-ssh-agent/README.md

 docker run -d --rm --name=agent -p 4444:22 -e "JENKINS_AGENT_SSH_PUBKEY=<public_key>" jenkins/ssh-agent
 ```

- - `-d`: To start a container in detached mode, `-d` option.
+ - `-d`: To start a container in detached mode, use the `-d` option.
 Containers started in detached mode exit when the root process used to run the container exits, unless you also specify the --rm option.
  - `--rm`: If you use -d with --rm, the container is removed when it exits or when the daemon exits, whichever happens first.
  - `--name`: Assigns a name to the container
  - `-p`: Publishes a container's port(s) to the host.
 Here, we publish the container SSH port 22 to the host port 4444.